 Prior Convictions for DUI

-Florida has adopted an escalating schedule of mandatory fines and maximum jail sentences depending on whether the DUI conviction is the person’s first, second, third, fourth, or subsequent offense.
+Florida has adopted an escalating schedule of mandatory fines, incarceration, and driver’s license revocation periods depending on whether the DUI conviction is the first, second, third, fourth, or subsequent offense and the timing of the convictions.

 The court must adjudicate and sentence the person convicted immediately upon acceptance of a plea or after a jury verdict of guilty.
 In other words, under Florida Statute Section 316.656, the court is not permitted to withhold adjudication (often called “the conviction”).